thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 	    return YES;
 	}

-The `UIWindow` class handles presenting views onto the screen of the device.
+The `UIWindow` class handles the task of presenting views onto the device's screen.
 In the app delegate, the method should already set `self.window` to an instance of `UIWindow`.

 To set an instance of `HUMMapViewController` as the initial view controller that we see, we need to add `#import "HUMMapViewController.h"` near the top of the `HUMAppDelegate.m`.
-If we don't, the compiler will throw an error since the app delegate needs to be aware of a class before instantiating an instance of it.
+If we don't, the compiler will throw an error, since the app delegate needs to be aware of a class before instantiating an instance of it.

-So, let's create a new instance of `HUMMapViewController` via `HUMMapViewController *mapViewController =
-	        [[HUMMapViewController alloc] init];`.
+So let's create a new instance of `HUMMapViewController` via `HUMMapViewController *mapViewController = [[HUMMapViewController alloc] init];`.
 Since we want to push new views on top of this map view controller, we also initialize a `UINavigationController` with the map view controller as its root view controller.
-Now, when we want to show the user new view controllers we can just push them onto that navigation controller.
+Now, when we want to show the user new view controllers, we can just push them onto that navigation controller.

-Finally, set that navigation controller as the window's `rootViewController`.
+Next, set that navigation controller as the window's `rootViewController`.
 This will make the map view controller (since it is the only view controller in the navigation view controller's stack) the first view controller we see on a fresh launch of the app.

-Lastly, call `makeKeyAndVisible` on the window to make the window visible so you can see your views on the device screen.
+Finally, call `makeKeyAndVisible` on the window to make the window visible.
+This is so you can see your views on the device screen.

 Run the app and you'll see an instance of your `HUMMapViewController`!

 ### Create the MapView

 Inside your implementation file, create a new property called mapView.
-Alternatively, you can place this property in the header file, but keeping properties private by placing them in the hidden interface located in the implementation file is preferable if possible.
+Alternatively, you can place this property in the header file.
+But it's preferable, if possible, to keep properties private by placing them in the hidden interface located in the implementation file.

 Also, declare that the HUMMapViewController conforms to the MKMapViewDelegate protocol by adding `<MKMapViewDelegate>`.
 This allows the HUMMapViewController to respond to delegate messages that the mapView sends.